aburrell/aacgmv2/docs/installation.rst

+.. _installation:

 ============
 Installation
 ============

 This package requires NumPy, which you can install alone or as a part of SciPy.
-`Some Python distributions <https://scipy.org/install/#distributions>`_ come with NumPy/SciPy pre-installed.
+`Some Python distributions <https://scipy.org/install/>`_ come with NumPy/SciPy pre-installed.
 For Python distributions without NumPy/SciPy, the operating system package managers can be used to install :py:mod:`numpy`.
 However, this step may be unnecessary, as PyPi should install :py:mod:`numpy` along with :py:mod:`aacgmv2` if it is missing.

 We recommend installing this package at the command line using ``pip``::